AnMarlen/goal-data-preprocessing/README.md

 Project Description
 --------------------------

-The [GOAL project](link:%20https://www.zhaw.ch/de/forschung/forschungsdatenbank/projektdetail/projektid/5535/) aims to develop case scenarios for adding full texts to repositories.
+The [GOAL project](https://www.zhaw.ch/de/forschung/forschungsdatenbank/projektdetail/projektid/5535/) aims to develop case scenarios for adding full-texts to repositories.
 The goal is to minimize manual workload for libraries and publishers while ensuring efficient workflows.

 In the context of the GOAL project, we focus on semi-automated workflows for bibliographic metadata related to the [journal "Krankenpflege"](https://sbk-asi.ch/de/mitglieder/gemeinsam-stark/fachzeitschrift/), published by the Schweizer Berufsverband der Pflegefachfrauen und Pflegefachmänner SBK – ASI.
 We focus also on semi-automated workflows for bibliographic metadata and PDF files of articles related to the [journal "GERONTOLOGIE CH.
 Praxis + Forschung"](https://www.gerontologie.ch/wissen/magazin).

-These enriched bibliographic metadata facilitate the inclusion of all possible full texts into the repositories of project partners and beyond.
+The python scripts enrich provided bibliographic metadata to facilitate the inclusion of all possible full-texts into the repositories of the project partners and beyond.
+The resulting data is provided in CSV and Excel format and includes the following columns
+- affiliation normalized
+- affiliation published
+- dc.contributor.author
+- dc.title
+- Issue
+- Volume
+- dc.date.issued
+- dc.relation.ispartof
+- pages.start
+- pages.end
+- dc.identifier.issn
+- dc.publisher
+- dc.identifier.uri
+- dc.language.iso
+- publication.status
+- dc.subject
+- dc.description.abstract
+- dc.rights
+- dcterms.type
+- note
+- file.name

+The collection process and processing steps of the bibliographic metadata are described in detail in the following data paper:
+Moritz, A., Hodel, B., & Trautwein, C. (2024).
+Enriched bibliographic metadata and full-texts of Swiss articles in "Krankenpflege" and "GERONTOLOGIE CH.
+Praxis + Forschung".
+Zenodo. https://doi.org/10.5281/zenodo.10991510

 **Enriching article metadata for the journal "Krankenpflege"**